Kim-Macdonald/VoCreportGenerator/README.md

 <b>Remove the extra header lines for each of the runs, that were appended, in that file:</b>

-(first command pulls the header row out of the combined file from above and stores in a file)
+(first command pulls the header row out of the combined file from above and stores in a file (Temp1.csv))

-(2nd command removes all the header lines from the above combined file, and creates a new file, with no header.
+(2nd command removes all the header lines from the above combined file, and creates a new file, with no header (Temp2.csv).
 Then it combines the 2 files (copy command) into a new file "Runs_CombinedQCSummary.csv".
 Then it removes the 2 Temp files.

       set /p headerrow=< Runs1-145_combined_QC_lineage_VoC_OrderedFinal.csv && >Temp1.csv echo %headerrow%